Is there any beauty product with a higher level of dissatisfaction than lip balm?

 - The Ordinary 100% Plant-Derived Squalane: A super-affordable squalane derived from plants.

-- Timeless Squalane Oil: Another budget choice, from olives, although this is a bigger bottle.
-(Find the smaller size here.)
+- Timeless Squalane Oil: Another budget choice, derived from olives.

 - Indie Lee Squalane Facial Oil: A high-quality squalane derived from olives.

-- Peter Thomas Roth Oilless Oil Purified Squalane Treatment: Also great quality, this one is sourced from sugarcane.
+- Peter Thomas Roth Oilless Oil 100% Purified Squalane: Also great quality, this one is sourced from sugarcane.

 - Mullein & Sparrow Pure Series Squalane Oil: Unlike the others, which come with droppers, this olive-sourced squalane features a pump secured with a plastic cap.